-- to evaluate the performance of our officers; - to review any compensation payable to our directors and officers; - to evaluate the performance of our external manager, PRCM Advisers LLC; - to review the compensation and fees payable to PRCM Advisers LLC under the Management Agreement dated October 28, 2009 (the "Management Agreement"); - to prepare Compensation Committee reports; and - to administer the issuance of any common stock or other equity awards issued to personnel of PRCM Advisers LLC or its parent company, Pine River, who provide services to us.
+- to evaluate the performance of our officers; - to review any compensation payable to our directors and officers; - · to evaluate the performance of our external manager, PRCM Advisers; - to review the compensation and fees payable to PRCM Advisers under the Management Agreement dated October 28, 2009 (the "Management Agreement"); - to review the compensation and fees payable to any affiliates of PRCM Advisers or any other related party; - to prepare Compensation Committee reports; and - to administer the issuance of any common stock or other equity awards issued to personnel of PRCM Advisers or its parent company, Pine River, who provide services to us.

-The charter of the Compensation Committee requires the Committee to meet at least annually to review and make recommendations to the Board of Directors on the compensation of Two Harbors' non-executive directors.
+The Compensation Committee also reviews and makes recommendations to the Board of Directors on the compensation of the Company's non-executive directors.
 In reviewing and making recommendations on non-executive director compensation, the Compensation Committee considers, among other things, the following policies and principles:

-- the compensation that is paid to directors of other companies that are comparable to Two Harbors; - the amount of time it is likely directors will be required to devote to preparing for and attending meetings of the Board of Directors and the Committees on which they serve: - the success of Two Harbors; - · whether a director is a chairman of one of the Committees of the Board of Directors and the time commitment related thereto; - if a Committee on which a director serves undertakes a special assignment, the importance of that special assignment to Two Harbors and its stockholders; and - the risks involved in serving as a director of the Board of Directors or a member of its Committees.
+- the compensation that is paid to directors of other companies that are comparable to us; - the amount of time it is likely directors will be required to devote to preparing for and attending meetings of the Board of Directors and the Committees on which they serve: - the success of the Company; - whether a director is a chairman of one of the Committees of the Board of Directors and the time commitment related thereto; - · if a Committee on which a director serves undertakes a special assignment, the importance of that special assignment to the Company and its stockholders; and - the risks involved in serving as a director of the Board of Directors or a member of its Committees.